codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 Work in progress

 ## Code compilation

-TBD
+The most basic function of a CI system is to compile/package source code.
+Codefresh is agnostic as far as the programming language you use.
+Codefresh can work equally well with compiled languages (Java, Go, C/C++) as well as interpreted languages (Python, PHP, Ruby etc)

+The only requirement is that you either use an existing Docker image as a step in your pipeline or create your own with the exact versions of tools that you need.

 ## Docker images
-WBuilding a Docker image from the source code is probably the most common and  basic requirement for a CI pipeline.
+Building a Docker image from the source code is probably the most common and  basic requirement for a CI pipeline.
 In Codefresh you can build, push, and promote Docker images, using declarative YAML and credentials that are defined once stored centrally.

 **Build and push image**
 Building a Dockerfile in a pipeline works in the same way as building the Dockerfile locally on your workstation.
 The `build` step in Codefresh enables you to build a Docker image in a completely declarative manner, and to automatically push it to your default Docker registry without any configuration.